Today’s lesson is all about veterinary content.

 • SEO benefits

-Blogging has multiple different SEO benefits.
-It creates more pages on your website to be indexed by search engines, it allows you to optimize your website for more keywords, and it means that your website is updating more often, which looks good for search engines.
+Blogging has multiple different search engine optimization benefits.
+It creates more pages on your website to be indexed by search engines, it allows you to optimize your site for more keywords, and it means that your site is updating more often, which looks good for digital marketing.

 • Conversions